-The Open Dialog Foundation sent letters to the European External Actions Service (EEAS) on the Nadiya Savchenko and Eston Kohver cases.
+The Open Dialogue Foundation sent letters to the European External Actions Service (EEAS) on the Nadiya Savchenko and Eston Kohver cases.
 The appeals with information on the Ukrainian aviation lieutenant and Estonian intelligence officer, illegally detained in the Russian Federation, were addressed to Mr Stavros Lambrinidis, EU Special Representative for Human Rights, as well as to Mr Gunnar Wiegand, Director for Russia, Eastern Partnership, Central Asia Regional Cooperation and OSCE countries.

 In its letters, the Foundation draws attention to the still unresolved cases of European citizens and national security servants, as well as appeals to the addressees to take immediate actions, in order to resolve, in peaceful manner, the cases of Ms Savchenko and Mr Kohver.